sergioburdisso/pyss3/docs/tutorials/movie-review.rst

 Command-Line Workflow
 =====================

+.. note:: Before beginning, make sure you have everything ready by reading the :ref:`tutorial-setup` section.

-Make sure you're in the PySS3's "examples" folder and that our conda environment is activated:
+First, make sure you're in the PySS3's "examples" folder and that our conda environment is activated:

 .. code:: console